Brinda-Sorathiya/HomeMaker/README.md

   - _"What is the average pricing of the properties located at xyz district per sq feet"_
   - _"properties that have high review and decent neighbourhood"_
 - The chatbot:
-  1. Generates SQL using a language model (e.g., Gemini or OpenAI)
+  1. Generates SQL using a language model (Gemini)
   2. Executes the SQL via `asyncpg`
   3. Returns clear, conversational answers